Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/07-react/README.md

 npm start
 ```

-- By default `esbuild` does not makes extra code generation for React components so we'll create our first Vite config file and add a plugin.
+- By default `esbuild` does not makes extra code generation for React components so we'll modify our Vite config file and add a plugin.

 - Let's install react plugin